GaryAsher/challenge-run-site/.docs/REMINDERS.md

 - [ ] Do we ask users to fill out Genres again?
     - [ ] Can we find a list of every genre ever?
     - [ ] Do we create a script that finds genres, and validates user-submitted info?
-- [ ] Discord Webhook not working properly
+- [ ] Check Discord Webhook.
+Previously not working, but updated recently.

-### Games Page
-- [ ] Fix Filters not having proper CSS
+- [ ] Update form to use 3-tier category system.
+    - Update Google Apps Script, Google Sheet, and Google Form accordingly.

+## Games Page
+- [ ] Filter by challenges" is filtering by old variable.
+Needs to be updated.

-### Game Page Tabs
+## Game Page Tabs
-- /runs/ page
+### /runs/ page
-- [ ] Change the default /runs/ page to /runs/full-runs/ (/runs/ redirect as well)
-- [ ] Make the /runs/full-runs/ page show the excel grid
+- [ ] Fix CSS for Advanced Filters.
-- [ ] Add Spacing and Boxes for Full Runs, Mini-Challenges, and Player-Made Challenges
+- [ ] Fix Mini-Challenges:
+      - When a Parent Category is picked, leave it at the top, but let user sort via child categories below.
+Default is to show all within the mini.
-- [ ] Make container for Category Tiers cover all items
+- [ ] Fix top container to be flush with game tabs.
-- [ ] Add Accordion-Style drop-down for All runs

-- /rules/ page
+### /rules/ page
-- [ ] Figure out why Rule Builder is not showing for Hades-2
+- [ ] "Show other runners who have completed this" is not redirecting properly.
+- [ ] For Rule Builder's filters, add 'unpickable' headers that separates categories by tiers
+- [ ] Run Categories uses old variables.
+Update to 3-tiered category system.

-- /history/ page
+### /history/ page
 - [ ] Needs better filtering.
 Only show verified runs, community milestones, records broken (if verified), etc.

-- /submit/ page
+### /submit/ page
+- [ ] Move tab to far right of container.
+- [ ] Fix js selector to only appear when hovering drop-down.
+Currently allows selection when on top of text.
+- [ ] Change text to say Twitch Highlight, NOT Twitch VOD.
+- [ ] Update logic to require character selection for Hades 2.
+This needs to be category specific, as it is not relevant for Chaos Trials.
+- [ ] Update Glitch Category empty text to say "N/A" instead of "None / Glitchless"
+- [ ] Alphabetize restrictions in game file itself.
+- [ ] Update the order of the form to mirror the payload.
+- [ ] Produce "error message" if user-id does not exist.
+- [ ] Show Video name when put into URL?
+- [ ] Update Date Completed to have an error when the year is before 1970
+- [ ] Update Date Completed format to be YYYY/MM/DD
+- [ ] Update Date Completed to be optional.
+Appearing as "" if user submits nothing.

-- [ ] Need to space headers apart from plain text for easier readability.
+- [ ] Update Run Time to say the primary_timing_method.
-- [ ] Add CSS styling to other areas
+- [ ] Add placeholder next to Run Time that is secondary_timing_method.

-### Forms & Submissions
+## Forms & Submissions
 - [ ] Runner profile submission - Self-service profile creation
 - [ ] Make separate form for community challenges
 - [ ] Make separate form for custom player challenges?
   - Users can list their own rules

-### Enhanced Runner Profiles
+## Enhanced Runner Profiles
 - [ ] Add social links (YouTube, Twitch, Twitter, Discord)
 - [ ] Add bio field
 - [ ] Add featured runs section